Graduate Student Handbook

 Before the oral exam, prepare a proposal of your dissertation research, typically in the form of a grant proposal; the exact format should be agreed upon with your adviser.
-The proposal should be sent to your committee at least one week before the oral exam date in order to give committee members sufficient time to read it.
+The proposal should be sent to your committee at least one week before the oral exam date to give committee members sufficient time to read it.
 You should also prepare a presentation of your proposed research as part of the exam.
-During the exam, committee members may ask you questions from your coursework, proposed research or knowledge common to your discipline.
+During the exam, committee members may ask questions about your coursework, proposed research or knowledge common to your discipline.

-Qualified faculty members from other institutions, non tenure-track faculty who have expertise not available within the graduate faculty and others who are not members of the graduate faculty of Saint Louis University, may be approved by the associate dean for graduate education of the College of Arts and Sciences on an ad hoc basis to serve on master's and Ph.D. oral and written examination committees, and on master's thesis and dissertation committees.
+Qualified faculty members from other institutions, non-tenure-track faculty who have expertise not available within the graduate faculty and others who are not members of the graduate faculty of Saint Louis University may be approved by the associate dean for graduate education of the College of Arts and Sciences on an ad hoc basis to serve on master's and Ph.D. oral and written examination committees, and on master's thesis and dissertation committees.

 Along with the Ballot Request Form, you should also include any graduate courses from other institutions that are to be formally a part of your Ph.D. program through the Evaluation of Advanced Standing Form.

-When the oral exam notice is received in the candidacy adviser's office, a summary of your academic record is prepared and a list of remaining requirements is sent to you and your committee chairperson.
-At this time, the oral examination ballots are also sent to the chairperson of the committee.
-The oral examination should not take place without ballots from the candidacy adviser.
+When the oral exam notice is received in the candidacy adviser's office, a summary of your academic record is prepared, and a list of remaining requirements is sent to you and your committee chairperson.
+At this time, the oral examination ballots are also sent to the committee chairperson.
+The oral examination should only take place with ballots from the candidacy adviser.